-

 - For large publicly traded companies, the UK CGC provides disclosure and governance guidance on various corporate governance matters, including promulgating the company’s culture and mission statement and engagement with stakeholders generally and with the company’s workforce in particular.

 Under the Disclosure Guidance and Transparency Rules (the “DTRs”), companies whose securities are admitted to a UK regulated market are required to publish a corporate governance statement, stating which corporate governance code they have adopted and how they have complied with it.
-For listed companies, the FCA’s Listing Rules require this to be the UK CGC.
+For listed companies, the FCA’s UK Listing Rules require this to be the UK CGC.
 Certain publicly traded companies are also required to disclose more extensive information on their directors’ remuneration and to develop a binding remuneration policy.

 -